 Sensitive teeth can cause patients to alter their brushing behavior and/or put their oral health at risk; treatment can help even before the pain from sensitivity reaches that point.

 After other causes are ruled out, many cases of sensitive teeth stem from dentin in teeth being exposed by the loss of enamel, external abrasion, or gum resorption that often accompanies aging.
-Certain toothpastes and home treatments can help manage the pain from tooth sensitivity, but Sleep Dentistry of Portland can do much more to help.
+Certain toothpastes and home treatments can help manage the pain from tooth sensitivity, but Sleep Dentistry of Portland offers general dentistry services that can do much more to help.

 In-office treatment can do much to minimize the pain of hypersensitive teeth.